sybrew/the-seo-framework/readme.txt

 * Detection of robots.txt and sitemap.xml files.
 * Both up-to-date and outdated themes.
 * Detection of various other popular SEO tools to prevent duplicated output.
-* Translation plugins WPML, Polylang and qTranslate X.
+* Translation plugins like WPML, Polylang and qTranslate X.
 * WooCommerce, for free, in all its glory.

 = An additional sitemap =